mandiant/capa/README.md

 - Linux: TODO
 - OSX: TODO

-## installation

-See [doc/installation.md](doc/installation.md) for information on how to setup the project, including how to use it as a Python library.
+To use capa as a library or integrate with another tool, see [doc/installation.md](doc/installation.md) for further setup instructions.

 For more information about how to use capa, including running it as an IDA script/plugin see [doc/usage.md](doc/usage.md).